 - Operation Streamlining: Automations in data cleanup have saved the organization $10,000 annually

-Personalization is an Investment
+Personalizing is an Investment

 This means you need to share the results around donor conversion and return on investment.
-When done well, personalization will almost certainly lead to large gains in key performance metrics for your team, such as open, click, deliverability, and engagement rates.
+When done well, personalizing content will almost certainly lead to large gains in key performance metrics for your team, such as open, click, deliverability, and engagement rates.
 All of which ultimately leads to a boost in fundraising and revenue.

 Find one area where you can become more personal in your marketing and give it a try.
 It will take time at first, but be sure to look at the results and measure the gain.
 Then tell your boss about it.